The Great War

 Collective memory and remembrance; World Wars; Canada’s military history after 1945

 Desaree Rosskopf specializes in Canadian military history from 1914 to the present, with an emphasis on its impact on collective memory and commemoration.
-She holds a Master’s degree in History from Western University and is the Education Coordinator at the Visual Arts Centre of Clarington.
+She holds a Master’s degree in History from Western University and is a Master of Education candidate at Wilfred Laurier University.

 Fluency: